Who should buy the Nike Air Maestro 2

 The design of these high-top Nike basketball shoes is inspired by the early 90s.
 These retros come in a combination of synthetic and nubuck leather.
 The leathers in the retro Nike Air Maestro 2 are not as good as those in the original release.
 However, they are still of premium quality and comfortable.

-The outsole of these Nike shoes are made of durable solid rubber.
-The midsole features a lightweight and full-length polyurethane foam and an encapsulated Air unit at the heel for impact protection.
+The outsole of these Nike shoes is made of durable solid rubber.
+The midsole features lightweight and full-length polyurethane foam and an encapsulated Air unit at the heel for impact protection.

 Cushion.
 The responsiveness of the Nike Air Maestro II comes from the full-length polyurethane in its midsole.
 This classic midsole foam is lightweight and absorbs impact really well.
 The heel has an encapsulated Air unit that provides impact protection during landing.
 This cushioning setup suits heavy and big players well.

 Traction.
 The Nike Air Maestro 2 comes with a durable solid rubber outsole.
-It is designed to withstand both indoor and outdoor surfaces.
-The sole features herringbone with circular patterns on the side and heel.
+It can withstand both indoor and outdoor surfaces.
+The sole features a herringbone with circular patterns on the side and heel.
 The midfoot has two thick and wide grooves.
 These deliver good court grip and flexibility.

 Length and Width.
 Nike follows shoe sizing standards.
 However, because of their unique designs, shoe models might run long or narrow.
 As for the Nike Maestro 2, there are reports from both narrow- and wide-footers that the shoe is true to size.
 The inner sleeve conforms to the shape of the foot for a one-to-one fit.

 Lockdown.
 To deliver excellent lockdown without compromising comfort, the inner sleeve of the Nike Air Maestro II is filled with foam.
 This setup securely keeps the foot in place.
 As classics, these Nike shoes make use of traditional lacing systems.